Recent grants from our annual competitive process

 St. Mary’s Home for Disabled Children, $10,000 to support a program to better serve children with complex behavioral issues, including those who self-harm and show aggression towards others.

-Grants were awarded to nonprofit organizations from donors’ unrestricted and field-of-interest funds.
-Organizations awarded grants included:
+Grants were awarded to 10 nonprofit organizations primarily from donors’ unrestricted and field-of-interest funds.
+Organizations awarded grants were:

 - Chesapeake Bay Foundation, $250,000 matching grant to design and build a mobile oyster restoration center for Hampton Roads.

 - The Children's Center, $100,000 to help construct an addition to its Suffolk center to expand its Early Head Start program from two days to five days.

 - Children's Health Investment Program (CHIP), $100,000 to renovate its Chesapeake headquarters to accommodate additional nonprofits and community meeting space.

 - The Honor Foundation, $30,000 to pilot an online virtual campus program for transitioning Hampton Roads military service members.

 - The Mariners' Museum, $25,000 to upgrade storage conditions to archival standards at the Newport News museum.